monopole/snt/README.md

 > rm -rf $TUT_DIR
 > ```

-which your operating system will do on its own (eventually).
+which your OS will eventually do on its own.